jlan84/linear-algebra-assignment/pair.md

    ![image](images/kde.png)

-   Replot the distribution of daily user counts after binning them into weekday or weekend rides.
+   Re-plot the distribution of daily user counts after binning them into weekday or weekend rides.
 Refit
    KDEs onto the weekday and weekend histograms.
 Here days greater than 4 are weekends.

    ![image](images/weekdayweekend.png)